 - Choose the patient whose surgery you want to fund.

 - Choose from a number of payment methods at your convenience.

 - Donate to that particular patient and get tax exemption.

-- Get regular updates of that patient until he/she gets fully recovered.
+- Get regular updates on that patient until he/she gets fully recovered.

-What makes us unique is; our transparency level that means donors will be ensured that each penny they are giving will be spent on the needy patient.
+What makes us unique is; our transparency level which means donors will be ensured that each penny they are giving will be spent on a needy patient.
 We do this by uploading all the hospital bills and other documents of our patient after his/her surgery is successfully conducted.
-Donor can see that the exact amount hospital has charged against the surgery of that particular patient.
+Donors can see the exact amount hospital has charged against the surgery of that particular patient.

 2 – Child and Family Focus SA (CAFFSA)

-Child and Family Focus SA (CAFFSA) is in second position in our List of Top 5 NGO’s in Australia .
-It is the primary peak body for not for profit organizations who provide various forms of Out of Home Care [including Foster Care and Residential Care], Family Support and other child protection services.
-They represent small, medium and large community service organizations spread across South Australia in metropolitan and country locations and act in the interests of children, young people and their families.
+Child and Family Focus SA (CAFFSA) is in second position in our List of Top 5 NGOs in Australia.
+It is the primary peak body for not-for-profit organizations that provide various forms of Out of Home Care [including Foster Care and Residential Care], Family Support, and other child protection services.
+They represent small, medium, and large community service organizations spread across South Australia in metropolitan and country locations and act in the interests of children, young people and their families.
 This is achieved through

 Collaboration and co-design in planning and service delivery to stakeholders.
 Promoting effective partnerships with funders and with agencies who have complementary objectives, thereby providing a united voice for the sector.